Product

 Customer Segmentation vs. Market Segmentation

-Mathew Gollow on May 27, 2021
+By Mathew Gollow on May 27, 2021

-Customer segmentation involves dividing customers by various metrics, such as expectations or demographics.
+Customer segmentation involves dividing customers by various segmentation metrics, such as expectations or demographics.
 Segmenting customers helps businesses organize their resources to effectively communicate with each customer segment, maximizing their marketing efforts for retention and revenue growth.

 The three basic forms of customer segmentation are: